chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 Here's why this matters in practice: Imagine Bitcoin's best bid is $50,000 with 10 BTC available, and news breaks that could drive prices higher.
 A trader with 10ms latency can place a buy order and secure that liquidity before the market moves.
 A trader with 100ms latency arrives to find the best bid is now $50,020, having missed the opportunity entirely.
 This 90-millisecond difference can mean the difference between a profitable trade and a costly miss.

 **Queue priority** in most exchanges follows price-time precedence, meaning earlier arrivals at the same price level receive fills first.
 This creates significant advantages for low-latency participants who can secure fills without paying taker fees and quickly cancel orders when market conditions change.
+(See matching docs: [Coinbase](https://exchange.coinbase.com/docs/api/orders#matching), [Binance](https://www.binance.com/en/support/faq))

 **Adverse selection** affects slower market participants who find their resting orders hit just as prices move unfavorably.
 Fast participants can adjust quotes or cancel orders before being picked off by informed flow, while slower participants bear the cost of providing liquidity to better-informed traders.